Francisco González Crussí: Works

-The literary work of Dr. Gonzalez Crussi was featured by the British Broadcasting Corporation.
+The literary work of Gonzalez Crussi was featured by the British Broadcasting Corporation.
 The BBC production (director Kevin Hull) was entitled "Day of the Dead", which was filed in the British Film Institute archive.
 It was part of the TV series Bookmark, and was first aired in the UK on April 27, 1992 on BBC2.
 The film was reviewed in The Daily Telegraph; in The Times; and the BMJ in 1992.